anglerkw/anglerkw.github.io/teaching.md

 **PSQF:4143:0EXV Introduction to Statistical Methods**

-Graduate Teaching Assistant | Primary Instructor: Dr. Brandon LeBeau
+*Graduate Teaching Assistant* - Primary Instructor: Dr. Brandon LeBeau

 •	Collaborated to develop the class syllabus and assignments for undergraduate and graduate students
 •	Participated in class sessions and assisted students in understanding concepts